Kaeytee/Vanguard-Cargo/mainapp/FIX_SUMMARY.md

 - ✅ **Flexible configuration** for different environments
 - ✅ **Quick deployment options** for immediate fixes

-Your Ttarius Logistics application should now work perfectly on both localhost and Vercel! 🚀
+Your Vanguard Cargo application should now work perfectly on both localhost and Vercel! 🚀